What are tests of details?

 • Tests of details detect misstatements by examining individual items, not by evaluating whether controls worked.

-• External confirmations, vouching, recalculation, and inspection are the most common forms; the choice depends on the assertion.
+• External confirmations and vouching are among the most common forms; the choice depends on the assertion.

 Why it matters in practice